Volkswagen Beetle Review

 Contributing to the newest Beetle's more masculine stance is a body that's longer, lower and wider than the previous generation.
 Inside, the friendly flower vase and distant windshield (which resulted in a massive dash top) have been replaced by a more vertical windshield and a color-keyed dash that's more handsome than cute.
 The increased dimensions also give this Beetle a roomier interior, especially in the backseat.
 Its underpinnings, which are shared with the previous-generation Golf, make it more fun to drive than you might expect, especially in the Turbo/R-Line and TDI models.
 Put it all together and you have a very enjoyable and distinctive small car.

 Current Volkswagen Beetle

 How the Volkswagen Beetle drives largely depends on the engine you choose.
 The base five-cylinder is respectably powerful, but it sounds unrefined and gets unremarkable fuel economy.
-The TDI isn't really any quicker, but will likely be a more satisfying choice for many people thanks to its real-world 40 mpg fuel economy.
-The Beetle Turbo has plenty of punch and sounds great.
+We'd make sure to get its 1.8T mid-year replacement instead.
+It's a significantly superior engine in terms of power delivery, refinement and efficiency.
+The TDI offers incredible mileage -- we've seen real-world 40 mpg fuel economy.
+The Beetle R-Line, meanwhile, has plenty of punch and sounds great.

-Read the most recent 2014 Volkswagen Beetle review.
+Read the most recent 2018 Volkswagen Beetle review.

 If you are looking for older years, visit our used Volkswagen Beetle page.